sbruinsma1/adLearning_web_HC/README.md

-# Honeycomb
-adaptive learning task on Honeycomb
+# adaptive learning task on Honeycomb